-Students from outside the EU face higher fees and less financial support than domestic students or students from inside the European Union.
+Students from the rest of the world face higher fees and less financial support than domestic students.
 If the British Council has an office in your home country, you may be eligible for support.

 The UK Council for International Student Affairs provides advice and information on funding and finance in the UK for international students.